codefresh-io/docs.codefresh.io/_docs/dashboards/gitops-products.md

 Selecting a Product displays the applications assigned to that Product organized by environments, and provides different options to view and manage them.

 The actions to manage applications in a Product are similar to those available in the Environments dashboard.
-In addition, the Product-applications view offers a different a set of filters, and the ability to switch between views different aspects of information.
+In addition, the Product-applications view offers a different a set of filters, and the ability to switch between views with different aspects of information.

 ### Search/filter applications in Products
 For the selected Product, search for a specific application, or locate the applications of interest through filters.